0xEB0din/0xEB0din.github.io/_posts/2020-04-04-introducing-hyde.md

 ---
 layout: post
-title: crap dog
+title: The Classic M57 Case, Document Exfiltration
 ---

-Trying to improve my shit life here

-### Built on Poole
+### Digital Forensics 101

 Poole is the Jekyll Butler, serving as an upstanding and effective foundation for Jekyll themes by [@mdo](https://twitter.com/mdo).
 Poole, and every theme built on it (like Hyde here) includes the following: